r2rstep/platformEdu/README.md

 requests against the provided API endpoints.

+# In progress

+* As an admin I want to have an API endpoint to batch load the seed data into a database,

 # Not Implemented (with a description of how I would do it)

 * As a user I want to have an API endpoint for querying lectures by tags